sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Act 2, and Act 3.

 If you're accustomed to other RPGs, having a campaign that *ends* might feel a little weird.
-You're advised to try it out first and see the results you get after a 9-hour campaign, and don't worry, Deckahedron World allows you to stretch beyond 30 hours if you really want that.
+Try out a 9-hour campaign and see how the results answer your doubts.
+And don't worry, Deckahedron World allows you to stretch beyond 30 hours if you really want that.

 Deckahedron World is designed to tell a particular kind of story.
 It's called *The Hero's Journey* by people who study story structure.

-*The Hero's Journey* structure is what gives many successful and popular movies and books their shape: Star Wars, The Hobbit, Lord of the Rings, Die Hard, Beowulf, Forgetting Sarah Marshall, the list goes on.
+*The Hero's Journey* is a skeleton upon which many successful and popular movies and books are hung: Star Wars, Lord of the Rings, The Breakfast Club, Die Hard, Beowulf, Forgetting Sarah Marshall, the list goes on.
 To help you execute a successful and popular *campaign*, Deckahedron World gives the GM a *Good Bank* and a *Bad Bank* and specific rules for